-Stay-at-Home Order – Governor Dewine and Ohio Department of Health have ordered that people stay at home starting 3/23 at midnight until 4/6 at midnight unless you are engaged in essential activity
+Stay-Safe Order – Governor Dewine and Ohio Department of Health have extended the stay at home order until 5/29 at midnight unless you are engaged in essential activity.

 Text COVID19FC to 888-777 for COVID-19 Updates from Franklin County Emergency Services.